gplaps/GP2FFB/README.md

 ## Version History

 ### Betas
+**0.4.3 (2025-09-03)**
+- Removed VC++ Redistributable from exe to stop false virus alerts.
+If you do not have the Microsoft VC++ Redistributable installed you will need to install it before using the FFB App: https://aka.ms/vs/17/release/vc_redist.x86.exe

 **0.4.2 (2025-09-03)**
 - Fixed debug log outputting too much data, will add option to disable debug later